Dhankar refers breach of privilege notice against Jairam Ramesh to Rajya Sabha privileges committee

-Rajya Sabha Chairman Jagdeep Dhankhar has referred to the privileges committee for examination a complaint by a BJP MP for alleged breach of privilege against Congress's chief Whip Jairam Ramesh over his remarks against the chair.
+Rajya Sabha Chairman Jagdeep Dhankhar has referred to the Privileges Committee a complaint by a BJP MP against Congress Chief Whip Jairam Ramesh for making "deliberate, disrespectful" observations against the Chair.

-The complaint was filed by BJP MP Sudhanshu Trivedi against Ramesh for making disrespectful observations against the Rajya Sabha Chairman and casting aspersions on his impartiality.

-Ramesh had, during the last Budget Session of Parliament, allegedly said the Chairman should not be the "cheerleader" of the ruling dispensation and should also hear the Opposition.
+Dhankhar's decision to refer the matter to the ten member panel headed by Deputy Chairman Harivansh came following a complaint by BJP MP Sudhanshu Trivedi.

+The decision to refer the matter regarding "Reference of a question of privilege to the Committee of Privileges of the Rajya Sabha" was published in the Rajya Sabha Bulletin on Thursday.

 Also Read — Rajya Sabha chairman should be impartial: Congress hits back at Dhankhar

+Ramesh had earlier said that the Chairman should not be the "cheerleader for any ruling dispensation" after the latter criticised Congress leader Rahul Gandhi for his 'democracy in danger' remarks in London.
+He had also commented against Dhankhar's criticism of former Congress president Sonia Gandhi.

-Another ruling BJP member has also filed a complaint against the senior Congress leader and leader of the Opposition in the Rajya Sabha on similar grounds of disrespecting the chair, but the Chairman has not taken any action on it yet, sources said.
+Sources said another BJP MP has filed a complaint against Leader of the Opposition in Rajya Sabha Mallikarjun Kharge on charges of disrespecting the Chair but no action has been taken on it yet.

+The Privileges Committee, at present, is dealing with a complaint against Congress MP Rajani Patil who is accused of filming the proceedings of the House illegally.
+Patil has denied the allegations.

 Deccan Herald News now on Telegram - Click here to subscribe